 CHROMA KEY, featuring former DREAM THEATER and current FATES WARNING keyboardist Kevin Moore, is in the process of recording a new album, which Moore has described as “more of a strictly 'solo' effort, since [producer/collaborator] Steve [Tushar] is in L.A. and I am here in Costa Rica.
 However I am beginning to work with several musicians in town including a violinist, guitar player, and a group of musicians from Argentina who play didjeridu, mouth harps, kalimbas and other hand-made instruments.
 We have been playing locally just for fun and experimentation — not CHROMA KEY stuff.
 We've been recording every time we play, to listen later for ideas, and I have already incorporated some of the recordings into the new CK material, mostly in the form of edited variations of loops.
-This album is going to sound very different than the other CK stuff - a sort of hybrid of hi- and lo-tech.”The as-yet-untitled effort is tentatively scheduled for a June/July release.
+This album is going to sound very different than the other CK stuff - a sort of hybrid of hi- and lo-tech.”

 does not endorse, or guarantee the accuracy of, any user comment.
-To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appears next to the comments themselves.
+To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appear next to the comments themselves.
 To do so, click the downward arrow on the top-right corner of the Facebook comment (the arrow is invisible until you roll over it) and select the appropriate action.
 You can also send an e-mail to blabbermouthinbox(@)gmail.com with pertinent details.
-BLABBERMOUTH.NET reserves the right to "hide" comments that may be considered offensive, illegal or inappropriate and to "ban" users that violate the site's Terms Of Service.
-Hidden comments will still appear to the user and to the user's Facebook friends.
-If a new comment is published from a "banned" user or contains a blacklisted word, this comment will automatically have limited visibility (the "banned" user's comments will only be visible to the user and the user's Facebook friends).